Skip to content

 Scenario

 The deal is real but budget pressure is slowing it down.
-Reopen the conversation by reframing scope, not by defending price.
+Use this to reopen by offering a smaller phase first.

 Smaller phase 1?